 Union Square & Convention Area

 Fifth Street is the stop for the Powell Street cable car turntable.
 This is generally thought of as the beginning of the retail district, just blocks from Union Square.
 The large San Francisco Shopping Centre is on the corner, linked with the historic Emporium Building.
+The City’s most historic office building, The Flood Building, built in 1904 and rebuilt after the 1906 earthquake and fire, looms over the Powell turntable.
 Walk south one block on Fifth, and you’ll see the ‘old’ U.S. Mint, built between 1869 and 1874, and given by the federal government to the City in 2003.
-Plans are underway to convert this landmark structure into a city history museum.

 The Fourth & Stockton stop is the shortest walk to Union Square, two blocks north on Stockton Street.
 One of the city’s oldest public spaces, it was named for rallies held there during the Civil War.
 This is the heart of the city’s upscale retail area, with a giant Macy’s anchoring the south edge of the square, and stores such as Tiffany and Saks on other edges.
 Walking the other way from this stop, south on Fourth, brings you to Moscone Center, the city’s convention complex, and Yerba Buena Gardens, a modern oasis built atop the underground convention halls.
+You can ride the historic 1913 Loop Carousel, from the old Playland-at-the-Beach at Fourth and Howard.
 You can also reach Moscone Center and Yerba Buena Gardens via the Third & Kearny stop, along with the striking San Francisco Museum of Modern Art one and one-half blocks south.

 Return to Top